openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 createCipher(transformation: string): Cipher

-Creates a [Cipher](#cipher) instance based on the specified algorithm. <br>For details about the supported specifications, see [Encryption and Decryption Specifications](../../security/cryptoFramework-overview.md#encryption-and-decryption-specifications).
+Creates a [Cipher](#cipher) instance based on the specified algorithm.

+For details about the supported specifications, see [Encryption and Decryption Specifications](../../security/cryptoFramework-overview.md#encryption-and-decryption-specifications).

 **System capability**: SystemCapability.Security.CryptoFramework